 In the first film, Claire has the more pronounced arc because her growth ties in directly to the themes of the film.
 She gets to embody the transformation the film hopes to enact within the audience, that of learning to see these dinosaurs not as “assets” but living beings with souls.
 At the start of the franchise, she is lacking that reverence for the world of dinosaurs despite running a park full of them.

-Yet it's not fair to describe Claire as just your standard girlboss villain.
+Yet it's not fair to describe Claire as just your basic girlboss villain.
 She's presented as having a character flaw, and the films give her a chance to grow past it.
 Moreover, even when she’s morally in the wrong for the first half of Jurassic World, the movie still humanizes Claire.
 Note the phone exchange with her sister where we see her having a healthy interaction with a loved one, a scene which also confesses Claire’s insecurity about her ability to maintain interpersonal relationships.
 She’s bought into “the system,” but she herself isn’t “the system.”

 The cracks start to appear when the Indominus Rex escapes and Claire realizes she made a grave mistake in authorizing the creation of a monster, and the threat becomes personal when she realizes that her nephews are in danger because she neglected their relationship.
 This is another throughline through the Jurassic films--the way a person's failure to the earth echoes them failing the rising generation.